LimityJsmeMy/limityjsmemy.cz-old/README.md

 ## Hugo update
 There are several places, where `hugo` is used:
 * local installation.
-Can be done e.g. by `brew install hugo`
+Can be done e.g. by `brew upgrade hugo`
 * GitHub workflow.
 Can be set in `.github/workflows/gh-pages.yml`
 * Forestry.io previews.
 Can be set in  `.forestry/settings.yml`